sonataFarm/aim-high/README.md

 Review your goals and track your progress. *How is it going?*

 AimHigh is a single-page app powered by a React-Redux frontend and served via a Ruby on Rails backend.
-AimHigh is goal-setting and monitoring app that uses [SMART goal principles](https://en.wikipedia.org/wiki/SMART_criteria) and personal vision statements to increase the power and effectiveness of goal-setting.
+A goal-setting and monitoring app that uses [SMART goal principles](https://en.wikipedia.org/wiki/SMART_criteria) and personal vision statements, AimHigh takes the power, efficiency and effectiveness of your goal-setting to the next level.

 [View Live Demo](https://aim-high.herokuapp.com/)